 SAA 899 Cr.1-3

 This course provides an opportunity for advanced individualized independent study at the post-masters level or at the post-doctorate level.
 Students enrolled in the Ed.D. in Student Affairs Administration and Leadership program may also enroll.
 Prerequisite: admission to Ed.D.
 Program in Student Affairs Administration and Leadership.
-Offered Fall, Winter, Spring.
+Consent of instructor.
+Offered Fall, Spring, Summer.

 Dissertation Planning Workshop

 This course serves as an introduction to the dissertation process.
 The workshop format will allow students to explore possible topics for their dissertations.
 Students will consider the broad array of dissertation formats and topics available to them.
 In the context of the workshop, students will develop and articulate a focused dissertation topic and will conduct an initial review of the relevant literature and existing research.
-Prerequisite: SAA 830 or SAA 845 (may be taken concurrently with either course).
+Prerequisite: SAA 830 and SAA 845 (both may be taken concurrently).
 Offered Summer.